teddylear/shell_config/README.md

 ```
 :PlugInstall
 :UpdateRemotePlugins

+# For languages supported by treesitter
+:TSInstall {language}
 ```
 Note for coc-python first time trying to rename a variable, need to install rope in buffer